Mercaptopurine 50 mg tablets

 Symptoms and signs

-Gastrointestinal effects, including nausea, vomiting and diarrhoea and anorexia may be early symptoms of overdosage having occurred.
+Gastrointestinal effects, including nausea, vomiting and diarrhoea and anorexia may be early symptoms of overdose having occurred.
 The principal toxic effect is on the bone marrow, resulting in myelosuppression.
-Haematological toxicity is likely to be more profound with chronic overdosage than with a single ingestion of 6-mercaptopurine.
+Haematological toxicity is likely to be more profound with chronic overdose than with a single ingestion of 6-mercaptopurine.
 Liver dysfunction and gastroenteritis may also occur.

-The risk of overdosage is also increased when allopurinol is being given concomitantly with6-mercaptopurine (see Section 4.5 Interactions with other medicinal products and other forms of interaction).
+The risk of overdose is also increased when xanthine oxidase inhibitors are being given concomitantly with6-mercaptopurine (see Section 4.5).

 As there is no known antidote, blood counts should be closely monitored and general supportive measures, together with appropriate blood transfusion, instituted if necessary.
 Active measures (such as the use of activated charcoal) may not be effective in the event of 6-mercaptopurine overdose unless the procedure can be undertaken within 60 minutes of ingestion.